Calls for government to confirm Sergei Skripal was a spy

 Mr Skripal was convicted of high treason and espionage by Russia in August 2006 when it was claimed he was working for British intelligence.

-"He was then involved in a spy swap," Mr Mansfield said.
-"A bit odd if he's not a double agent," he added.
+"He was then involved in a spy swap", Mr Mansfield said.
+"A bit odd if he's not a double agent."

 'Vital intelligence'